golang/proposal/design/40307-fuzzing.md

 The best solution for Go in the long-term is to have a feature-rich, fully supported, unified narrative for fuzzing.
-It should be just as easy to write fuzz targets as it is to write unit tests, and developers shouldn’t need to learn custom workflows or new tools to build or run these fuzz targets.
+It should be just as easy to write fuzz targets as it is to write unit tests.
+Developers should be able to use existing tools for which they are already familiar, with small variations to support fuzzing.
 Along with the language support, we must provide documentation, tutorials, and incentives for Go package owners to add fuzz tests to their packages.
 This is a measurable goal, and we can track the number of fuzz targets and